sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 #### Saturday Afternoon — Calais to Somewhere in France

 Just queuing for the train.
 So far the weather has been absolutely amazing 🌤️.

+And out the other side.
+Hello France 🇫🇷!
+Time for a 67km ride to our destination.